JoeDunnStable/stable_distribution/README.md

 which are implemented by defining MPREAL, CPP_BIN_FLOAT, and/or MPFR_FLOAT.
 As distributed they are all defined.

-The output of the tests will be in files in the output directory of the parent directory.
+The output of the tests will be in files in the output-$PACKAGE_VERSION-$PACKAGE_COMPILER directory of the parent directory.

 If you have a lot of time on your hands, you can run the following from the build directory: